 I’m not going to lie to you; it’s work to end up with beautiful, crush-worthy painted stairs.
 Painting stairs projects are time-consuming.
 And can be painstaking.
 But, it costs almost nothing!
 You’ll be SO thrilled with the results when you’re done!
-Trust me when I say you’ll be looking for excuses to go up and down your stairs, gazing all the while in admiration and awe, LOVING your faux painted stairs runner!
+Trust me when I say you’ll be looking for excuses to hang out in your foyer and go up and down your stairs, gazing all the while in admiration and awe, LOVING your faux painted stairs runner!

 Shall we start?

 I say yes.
 Let’s go.
 You’ve got this. *This post contains affiliate links.
 Please read my disclosure statement here.